zaplokee/GetData_Course_Project/CodeBook.md

 *"Body"* goes for body signals (from accelerometer or gyroscope).

 *"Gravity"* goes for gravity acceleration signals.

+*"Acc"* goes for accelerometer signals.

+*"Gyro"* goes for gyroscope signals.

 *"Mag"* - the magnitude of the three-dimensional signals were calculated using the Euclidean norm.